-Written by Ryan on Friday the 13th of October 2017.
+Written by Active Minds on Friday the 13th of October 2017.

 There are currently an estimated 670,000 people caring for someone living with dementia in the UK, and 40% of those carers suffer from clinical depression or anxiety.
 Though this statistic may seem high, it is not surprising, as caring for a loved one with dementia is an exhausting job, both emotionally and physically.
 It is therefore understandable that you may suffer from low mood, anxiety, as well as bouts of guilt, regardless of the amazing job you are doing.